nononovak/otwadvent2019-ctfwriteup/day9_grinchnet.md

 key[15] is hex
 ```

-Solving the equations we get a string that we know is `G?INCH?ULES!????` so we can infer that since `key[1]` and `key[6]` are equal its likely `GRINCHRULES!????` with four bytes unknown.
-The last four bytes are all checked with a weirdly-decompiled function which I had to re-implement, only to find that it just checked if a character was hex or not.
-So if we're right, we now know the program reads a key with a specific format, and we'll likely have to guess four hex characters at some point.
+Solving the equations we get a string that we know is `G?INCH?ULES!????` so we can infer that since `key[1]` and `key[6]` are equal its likely `GRINCHRULES!????` with four bytes `????` unknown.
+The last four bytes are all checked with a weirdly-decompiled function which I had to re-implement, only to find that it just checked if a character was hexadecimal or not.
+So, if we're right, we now know the program reads a key with a specific format, and we'll likely have to guess four hex characters at some point.

-Finally, following the key checks, there is a short loop which iterates over the key bytes.
+Finally, following the arithmetic checks, there is a short loop which iterates over the key bytes.
 Knowing my common crypto algorithms, I recognized this as RC4 initialization, and it was indeed doing everything the standard way (no screwups in indexing or initialization).

 ![rc4 init reversed](./images/day9_rc4_init_reverse.png)